Introducing Ionic 4 Mobile Development

-So what's a hybrid mobile app? and what's Ionic 2 ?
+So what's a hybrid mobile app? and what's Ionic?

 Cordova has many ready plugins to access the native features of mobile devices and developers can also create their own Cordova plugins.

-So now thanks to frameworks such as Ionic 2 you can leverage your web development skills to not just build web apps but also mobile apps for your clients or to implement your ideas and publish them to the app stores.
+Thanks to libraries like Ionic 4 you can leverage your web development skills to not just build web apps but also mobile apps for your clients or to implement your ideas and publish them to the app stores.